thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 document should contain the sections listed below, and conform to the formatting rules listed at the end of this brief.

-All team members are expected to contribute equally to the document and list their contributions in section 6 of the document.
-You should work on your document in your team's GitLab repository in a directory called "M1_Requirements".
-If more than one team member has contributed to a particular commit, all those team member IDs should be included in the first line of the git commit message. ``git blame``, ``git diff``, file histories, etc. will be tools used to assess individual contributions, so everyone is encouraged to contribute individually, commit early and commit often.
-Any team wishing to separate individually contributed sections into a single file before collation into the single proposal document for submission is welcome to do so.

-## 3. Specific requirements

-20 pages outlining the requirements of the system.
-You should apportion these these pages across the following subsections to focus on the most important parts of your product.

-### 3.1 External interfaces

-See 9.5.10. for most systems this will be around one page.

 ### 3.2 Functions

 This is typically the longest subsection in the document - see 9.5.11.